kjellskogsrud/MuchosLocalization/README.md

 # MuchosLocalization
 Localization Mod for CK3.

-## Currently replaces:
+## Replacements:
-* Elective - Eating contest
+* Giant - Biggly (and related descriptions).
-* Debate - Dance-off
+* Dwarf - Dorf (and related descriptions).
+* has had incestuous relations - has kept it in the family (and variations on that).
-* Torture - Prank
+* Men-at-Arms - Men-with-Arms